Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 My Introduction to the Beloved Wellfleet Oyster

-As a little girl, my father would take me to Indian Neck beach in Wellfleet to hit the tide for oysters and clams.
-We would rake and dig through the coffee-colored sand until his basket was full and hands calloused.
-Back then, I remember thinking to myself, “how could something pulled from the most pungent, disgusting smelling sand be considered a famous Cape delicacy?”
-But fast forward fifteen years, and I now have a much better understanding and appreciation of these famed shellfish.
+When I was a little girl, my father would take me to Indian Neck beach in Wellfleet to hit the tide for oysters and clams.
+We would rake through the coffee-colored sand until his basket was full and hands calloused.
+I remember wondering how anyone could consider something retrieved from disgusting-smelling sand a delicacy.
+Fast forward fifteen years, and I now have a deeper understanding of these famed shellfish.

 Characteristics of the Wellfleet Oyster

-Though I may be a little bit biased, Wellfleet oysters are one of the best tasting bivalves out there, and that’s because of the conditions they grow and are harvested in.
+Though I might have a bias, I believe Wellfleet oysters are one of the best tasting bivalves out there.
 The waters of Wellfleet are cold and nutrient-rich with more tidal flow.
-These conditions make for the briny, succulent, and savory yet creamy deep-cupped oysters that we line up for annually at Wellfleet OysterFest.
-Though my appreciation for Wellfleet oysters took years to fully develop, I now smile to myself whenever a server at a seafood restaurant in Boston tries to sell me spectacular tasting oysters from a small, quirky town on Cape Cod.
+These conditions make for the briny, succulent, and savory yet creamy deep-cupped oysters that we line up for annually at at Wellfleet OysterFest.

 Hatcheries